konsgavriil/konsgavriil/README.md

 - 👋 Hi, I’m @konsgavriil.
 - 👀 I’m interested in Robotics, HRI, HCI, XAI and XAIP.
 - 🌱 I’m currently learning how to use advanced NLG techniques for explanation generation.
-- 💞️ I’m looking to collaborate on projects related to Goal-based Dialogue.
+- 💞️ I’m looking to collaborate on projects related to Task-oriented Dialogue.
 - 📫 How to reach me: konsgavriil [at] gmail [dot] com

 <!---